 There's something special about breakfast parties.
 The something that actually makes me want to wake up before sunrise.
-The something that makes it acceptable to drink rum punch at 8am.
-The something that makes the "where did my productive Saturday morning just go?"
+The je ne sais quoi that makes it acceptable to drink rum punch at 8am and makes the "where did my productive Saturday morning just go?"
 WORTH IT.

-You see, breakfast parties are the embodiment of West Indian party culture.
+You see, breakfast parties are the embodiment of Caribbean party culture.
 Where else in the world would you see people ducking work to wake up at the earliest hours of the morning to fete and carry on?
-It's easy to think breakfast parties are just about soca and carnival, but they truly represent so much more.
-They are an expression of Caribbean culture in its simplest form- rising with the sun, embracing the heat we've been blessed with (sorry Canada), and enjoying the company of friends who are FAMALAY!
+It's easy to think breakfast parties are just about soca and carnival but they truly represent so much more.
+They are an expression of Caribbean culture in its simplest form - rising with the sun, embracing the heat we've been blessed with and enjoying the company of friends who are FAMALAY!

-Next week, I will be hosting my Canadian roommate in Jamaica for her first ever visit!
-Thankfully, Xodus Carnival's Debut Breakfast Party (aka their kick-off event for the Carnival season) could not have come at better timing.
-As soon as Trinidad's carnival season closes, Xodus opens Jamaica's carnival scene with a BANG on February 29th at The Ruins up at UWI Mona!
+Next week, my Canadian roommate will be visiting Jamaica for the first time and thankfully, Xodus Carnival's will be hosting Debut Breakfast Party, the kick-off event of the Carnival season.
+Talk about amazing timing.
+As soon as Trinidad's carnival season closes, Xodus opens Jamaica's carnival scene with a bang on February 29th at The Ruins up at UWI Mona!

-With Jamaica's carnival season on its way (and Trinidad's in full swing), I couldn't help but reminisce on past breakfast parties- and where I went right and wrong.
-While I've shared my tips and tricks with my friend to set her expectations high, I realised they would be useful to share with you all- whether you're a breakfast party expert or a first-timer!
+With Trinidad's Carnival season in fully swing Jamaica's on its way, I couldn't help but reminisce on past breakfast parties- and where I went right and wrong.
+While I've shared my tips and tricks with my roommate to set her expectations high, I realised that they would also be useful to share with you all- whether you're a breakfast party veteran or a first-timer!

 DO: Bring a Hand Fan

 I used to be concerned that carrying a fan would ruin my outfit, but I've come to realise that they can add to it!
 Hand fans go far beyond the traditional ones your grandma used to bring to church; there are endless colours, fabrics, patterns and more to choose from!
-Hell, there are even battery operated ones.
+Hell, there are even battery operated ones that make life easy.

-My personal favourite are TCP's Fan Collection which don Jamaican phrases, such as 'hot gyal' and 'fan dem off'.
+One of my favourite local options is TCP's Fan Collection which don Jamaican phrases, such as 'hot gyal' and 'fan dem off'.
 They prove that fans have the ability to be functional, while complementing your look.

 If you forget your hand fan, there are always ways to make do.
-Sometimes, fetes will give out branded hand fans to patrons upon entry.
+Many fetes will also give out branded hand fans to patrons upon entry.
 When in doubt, grab nuff napkins and find yourself in front of the nearest jumbo fan...or kotch behind a stranger who is fanning themselves.